 As part of a cross-functional collaboration, we developed our Sustainable Supply Chain Program, which aims to identify risks and opportunities in our supply chain related to environmental sustainability.
-The program encompasses training on environmentally preferable purchasing for our sourcing department employees as well as employees who make the bulk of the purchasing decisions across the company.
+In 2018, we launched our Sustainable Purchasing training module.
+In addition to a general sustainable purchasing overview on the value of including sustainability considerations into purchasing decisions, we have four additional segments that cover responsible printing, sustainable meetings, responsible IT, and eco-friendly building materials and supplies.
 It also includes the development of a supplier assessment to gather data on top suppliers in order to assess risks or opportunities related to their own sustainability initiatives.

 We have begun the process of integrating sustainable and responsible buying practices and criteria into our procurement process, and look for new tools that help purchasers evaluate, compare and select environmentally preferable products.
 One such example is including the use of the EPEAT (opens new window) registry to guide purchases of environmentally preferable electronics.